smruti11/Retrospective/README.md

   1. go to client folder of the repository in another terminal and run 'npm install' to install the dependencies
   2. run 'npm start' to start the client.

-  The retrospective project has four sections
+  The retrospective project has four sections.
   User has the ability to create, update, like & delete texts in each section User can also show/hide different sections.